acbg/mycv/index.md

 - Designed, fabricated and characterized various optoelectronic devices, contributing to the advancement of the field.
 - Created simulation models for LEDs and photovoltaic cells, deepening the understanding of device performance and the electroluminescent cooling effect.
-- Developed Python-based tools for statistical analysis of complex datasets, streamlining data processing for hundreds of devices.
+- Developed Python-based tools for statistical analysis of complex datasets, streamlining data processing of hundreds of devices.
 - Maintained and operated sophisticated fabrication and characterization systems, ensuring high-quality results.
 - Supervised and trained junior researchers in experimental techniques and analytical methods.